kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 eliminate the risk of a developer invoking them out of order.
 That’s because you only make the driver procedure public, and you know that the driver invokes in the correct sequence.
 Oftentimes, packages are used to hold all the database constructs that make up an entire process.
-In the solution to this recipe, the package entails a database synchronization process, and each procedure within performs a separate piece of the synchronization.
+In the solution to this recipe, the package entails(vt.使需要.必需) a database synchronization process, and each procedure within performs a separate piece of the synchronization.
 When executed in the correct order, the procedures together perform the complete synchronization task.
 One could just as easily create a script or manually invoke each package program separately just as